Onyinye2023/Onyinye2023/README.md

 - 👋 Hi, I’m @Onyinye2023
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning .net
+- 🌱 I’m currently seeking for an opportunity to work as a Junior backend Developer
 - 💞️ I’m looking to collaborate on c#
 - 📫 How to reach me ezeugenyionyinye@gmail.com